Ashu576/Backend-DB/README.md

 # The Database Creation
 - The created Database is named "hrportals".
-- It has 2 tables Employee and Templates.
+- It has 3 tables Employee and Templates.

-## Fields which were considered are:
+## Tables which were considered are:
 -------------------------------------------------------
-Employee fields     |        Template fields
+HR and Admin fields |        Template fields
 --------------------|----------------------------------
-Name                |        ID
+First Name          |        ID
-Email               |        Title
+Last Name           |        Title
-Password            |        Content
+Email               |        COntent
-Last_login          |        uploaded_by as Foreign key (refering employee name)
+Password            |        Uploaded_by
-NULL                |        created_at is Timestamp
+Last_login          |        Created_at
 --------------------------------------------------------
 - These fields can be updated or changed according to the requirement of Main project.